StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 A subview is a temporary StackState view that can be used to aid investigation.
 While views store filters to select a specific set of topology, subviews are generated on demand and cannot be saved.

-Whenever you click **INVESTIGATE IN SUBVIEW** on a topology element or problem in the StackState UI, the required topology filters are applied to create a subview that focuses directly on the chosen area of StackState topology.

-Within the subview, you can investigate the element, group or problem across all perspectives and at any point in the timeline.
+Whenever you click **INVESTIGATE IN SUBVIEW** on a topology element or problem in the StackState UI, the required topology filters are applied to create a subview that focuses directly on the chosen area of the StackState topology.
+Within the subview, you can then investigate the element, group or problem across all perspectives and at any point in the timeline.

 There are two types of subview: